tnk4s/Invader_imitate/README.md

 # Invader_imitate
-This VisualStudioProject was created for distribution to juniors.
+It was created for distribution to juniors.
+VisualStudio2015 environment and DXlib must be prepared.